 Message from the Director

 Welcome to the website of the Biomedical Imaging Research Centre!
-You can also find us on Twitter @westernuBIRC and Facebook (Biomedical Imaging Research Centre).
+You can also find us on Twitter @westernuBIRC and Facebook (Biomedical Imaging Research Centre).-

 This means that our faculty, staff, students and residents are provided with access to and training on cutting edge Imaging infrastructure that is unparalleled in Canada.
 This ranges from an ultra high field human MRI scanner unique in Canada at the Robarts Research Institute, to Canada’s first PET/MRI hybrid imaging system at the Lawson Health Research Institute, to state-of-the-art vascular imaging systems at Robarts and Lawson, and to the preclinical ImPaKt Facility at Western.
 Recently, a suite of ultra-fast CT scanners were installed in the London hospitals and Robarts that enable seamless translation of imaging research and innovation to the clinic.
 The city has also started to rejuvenate the entire clinical MRI fleet bringing state-of-the art technology to service the health care region and allow close collaboration with research platforms.